CreditView

 To make the concepts on the page more engaging and easier to digest, I created simple charts and reused icons from the design library, updating them when necessary to fit the goals of the redesign

-(Click to enlarge) Two iterations of the credit factors chart.
-On the left is the initial design with the final on the right.
+(Click to enlarge) Two iterations of the credit score factors chart.
+On the left is my initial design with the final one the right.
 Due to legal concerns, I updated the chart to focus less on hard numbers and more on the general factors that affect a credit score

 (Click to enlarge) Different versions of the credit score chart from the initial design in the top left to the final in the bottom right corner.